-A more useful application of this function is to store your favorite viewing objects before heading to the filed.
+A more convenient way to enter your viewing objects is direct from the star catalogs.
 When "Enter R.A.
 DEC" screen showed, press the MENU button.
 It brings up the star catalogs that you can select the star from.
 Follow the screen to add your favorite objects.
 Press BACK button to go back one level.

-Press BACK button few times to go back to Set User Objects.
+Press BACK button few times to go back to "Set User Objects".
 You may review the records or delete the ones you don't want it anymore.
 Press BACK button to finish the operation.
-Now you can slew to your favorite stars from User Objects catalog using "Select and Slew."
+Now you can slew to your favorite stars from "User Objects" catalog using "Select and Slew."